sspanak/tt9/CONTRIBUTING.md

 If you have not configured Android Studio yet, follow [the official manual](https://developer.android.com/training/basics/firstapp), then follow the simple steps below to get the project running.

 - _Import the project in Android Studio._
-- _Prevent the "Default Activity not found" issue._ The app does not have a default view or a launcher icon.
-For this reason, you must configure Android Studio not to launch anything after installing, otherwise it will fail with "Default Activity not found" or a similar message.
+- _Prevent the "Default Activity not found" issue._ If Android Studio fails to identify the default Activity, you must configure it not to launch anything after installing, otherwise it will fail with "Default Activity not found" or a similar message.
 To do so:
     - Open "Edit Configurations..."
 (Press Shift 3 times and select it from the command list)
     - Go to "General" tab.
     - Change "Launch Options" to "Nothing"
     - Hit "OK"

+_You can find more info in this [Github issue](https://github.com/android/input-samples/issues/18)._

+_Since this is an IME, it makes little sense to open the configuration screen every time you test on a real device.
+It may be practical keep "Launch Options" set to "Nothing" at all times, not only when you encounter the error above._

 That's it!
 Now you should be able to deploy and debug the app on your device.

-You can find more info in this [Github issue](https://github.com/android/input-samples/issues/18).

 ### Building a Release .apk
 The project is configured to build an unsigned release variant by default.